Kdecherf/blog.kdecherf.com/content/2014-09-30-building-couchbase-from-source-on-exherbo.markdown

 $ cave resolve app-arch/snappy dev-libs/icu =dev-lang/erlang-16.03.1 dev-libs/v8 sys-apps/repo -x
 ```

 We fix the version of Erlang to 16.03.1 (_R16B03-1_) as it is the recommended version by the Couchbase team.
-There is also a good read about the stability of Erlang R14, R15 and R16[1].
+There is also a [good read](https://gist.github.com/chewbranca/07d9a6eed3da7b490b47) about the stability of Erlang R14, R15 and R16.

 Starting at `rel-2.2.1.xml`, _memcached_ requires _tcmalloc_ from the Google's project _gperftools_.
 Just install it: